phts/firefox-web-skype/README.md

-# web.skype.com support for Firefox
+# web.skype.com for Firefox

 [![Mozilla Add-on](https://img.shields.io/amo/v/firefox-web-skype.svg)](https://addons.mozilla.org/firefox/addon/firefox-web-skype/)

 WebExtension for Mozilla Firefox.
+With this extension you are able to open https://web.skype.com/ in Firefox.

+This extension sets `userAgent` like in Google Chrome only for https://web.skype.com/.
+So Skype is thinking that this is Chrome browser and does not show "Unsupported browser" message.

-Add possibility to still open *web.skype.com* in Firefox since Firefox became unsupported browser for *Skype for Web* (Microsoft :-1:).
+Microsoft :-1: for adding Firefox to unsupported browser list for *Skype for Web* app.